thorst/laravel-jetstream-impersonate/README.md

 ```

 ## Web Routes
-The the bulk of my routes are within the auth:santcum middleware protection which requires the user to be logged in.
+The bulk of my routes are within the auth:santcum middleware protection which requires the user to be logged in.
 I placed these routes within the auth:sanctum main block.
 ```php
 Route::post('/impersonate/{user}', [ImpersonationController::class, 'start'])->name('impersonate.start');
 Route::get('/impersonate/stop', [ImpersonationController::class, 'stop'])->name('impersonate.stop');